 Quasi Duty To Inform States:

 In addition to the above Duty to Inform states, some states have quasi duty to inform laws.
-These laws require that a permit holder must have his/her permit in their possession and surrender it upon the request of an officer.
-The specific requirements of these laws will vary from state to state, and if a state has a quasi duty to inform law it will be noted under the special notes section of each state summary page.
+These laws require that a permit holder have his/her permit in their possession and surrender it upon the request of an officer.
+The specific requirements of these laws will vary from state to state, but generally only require you to respond truthfully if asked.
 It is important to note that being required to give an officer your permit once it is asked of you (quasi duty to inform), and being required to affirmatively tell an officer you have a firearm without being prompted (duty to inform) are two very different legal requirements.

 No Duty To Inform States:

 Finally, some states are No Duty To Inform states.
-Meaning, there are no laws that require a gun owner to affirmatively inform an officer if they have a firearm.
-Additionally there are also no laws that require them to respond or provide a permit if asked about the presence of a firearm.
+Meaning, in these states there are no laws that require a gun owner to affirmatively inform an officer if they have a firearm, and there are also no laws that require them to respond or provide a permit if asked about a firearm.
 In these states the question arises as to whether one should inform an officer about the firearm or not.
 Our advice is…maybe.
 Obviously it is highly encouraged to be courteous and respectful at all times when interacting with law enforcement.
-However, there are several implications of informing an officer that you have a firearm that you should be aware of before making your decision.
+However, there are several legal implications of informing an officer of your firearm, and you may want to consider them before making your decision.

-A potential outcome of informing an officer that you have a firearm is that the officer might then have the ability to perform what is called a Terry Stop or a Terry Frisk.
+A potential outcome of voluntarily informing an officer that you have a firearm is that it can serve as a waiver of your Fourth Amendment rights and the officer might then have the ability to perform a Terry Stop or a Terry Frisk.
 The Terry Doctrine stems from a 1968 Supreme Court case, Terry v.
 Ohio.
-In Terry, the United States Supreme Court held that an officer may perform a protective frisk and search pursuant to a lawful stop when the officer reasonably believes a person is “armed and presently dangerous to the officer or others.” (see: 392 U.S. 1, 24, 88 S.Ct.
+In Terry, the United States Supreme Court held that an officer may perform a protective frisk and search (called a Terry Frisk) pursuant to a lawful stop when the officer reasonably believes a person is “armed and presently dangerous to the officer or others.” (see: 392 U.S. 1, 24, 88 S.Ct.
 1868, 20 L.Ed.2d 889 (1968)).
 This also gives the officer authority to temporarily disarm the permit holder “in the interest of officer safety.”
 The Court did caution that a search “is a serious intrusion upon the sanctity of the person” and should not be taken lightly.
 Still, the basis for the search itself is largely left up to the officer’s discretion once he is made aware of the presence of a weapon.

 The sole purpose for allowing the frisk/search is to protect the officer and other prospective victims by neutralizing potential weapons. (see: Michigan v.
 Long, 463 U.S. 1032, 1049 n.
 14, 103 S.Ct.
 3469).
 As an example, a Terry Stop allows a police officer to remove you from your vehicle, pat down all occupants of the vehicle (using the sense of touch to determine if they are armed), as well as search the entire passenger compartment of the vehicle including any locked containers that might reasonably house a weapon.
 In other words, telling a police officer you have a firearm on you or in your vehicle can serve as a waiver of your Fourth Amendment rights and allow the officer to conduct a warrantless search.